StyleBook to create a load balancing virtual server

 For this example, you have to write the components section as follows:

-components: - name: lbvserver-comp type: ns::lbvserver properties: name: $parameters.name servicetype: HTTP ipv46: $parameters.ip port: 80 lbmethod: $parameters.lb-alg
+components: - name: lbvserver-comp description: This StyleBook component (a Builtin Nitro StyleBook) builds a Citrix ADC lbvserver configuration object. type: ns::lbvserver properties: name: $parameters.name ipv46: $parameters.vip-ipaddress lbmethod: $parameters.lb-alg servicetype: HTTP port: 80

 This example contains only one component.
 The main attributes of a component are name, type, and properties.
 The type of a component determines what properties this component provides.
 Components are of two types: